eclipse-cyclonedds/cyclonedds/README.md

 - [DDS XTypes](https://www.omg.org/spec/DDS-XTypes/1.3/PDF) - the structural type system (some [caveats](docs/dev/xtypes_relnotes.md) here)
 - [DDSI-RTPS](https://www.omg.org/spec/DDSI-RTPS/2.5/PDF) - the interoperable network protocol

-The network stack in Cyclone DDS has been around for over a decade in one form or another and has proven itself in many systems, including large, high-availability ones and systems where interoperation with other implementations was needed.
+The network stack in Cyclone DDS has been around for over a decade in one form or another and has proven itself in many systems, including large, high-availability ones and systems where interoperatibility with other implementations was needed.

 This repository provides the core of Cyclone DDS including its C API, the [OMG C++](https://github.com/eclipse-cyclonedds/cyclonedds-cxx) and the [Python](https://github.com/eclipse-cyclonedds/cyclonedds-python) language bindings are in sibling repositories.